 Alex Cox’s cult-ier than very cult film about suburban LA punks and aliens produced that rare thing: a hardcore album with a sense of humour.
-Can the Circle Jerks be considered summery?
-Course – the film’s set in LA, so...
+Can the Circle Jerks or any of this be considered summery?
+Of course – the film’s set in LA, and it's always hot there, so...
 Anyway, just stick it on.
 Buy

 'Parsley, Sage, Rosemary And Thyme' - Simon & Garkfunkel